Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 == Description ==

+Payment gateway for Resurs Bank.

+Check out [README.md](https://github.com/Tornevall/wpwc-resurs/blob/master/README.md) for more details.
+Documentation for this specific release is currently located at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)

+*Please read the warning notes about testing and installing this plugin directly in a production environment below.*

+= Supported shop flows =

+* [Simplified Shop Flow](https://test.resurs.com/docs/display/ecom/Simplified+Flow+API).
+Integrated checkout that works with WooCommerce built in features.
+* [Resurs Checkout Web](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
+Iframe integration.
+Currently supporting **RCOv1 and RCOv2**.
+* [Hosted Payment Flow](https://test.resurs.com/docs/display/ecom/Hosted+Payment+Flow).
+A paypal like checkout where most of the payment events takes place at Resurs Bank.

+There is a publicly available release out supported by Resurs Bank (v2.2).
+There **may be breaking changes** if you plan to use **this** plugin, as it was a direct upgrade of the Resurs Bank supported release.

 [![Crowdin](https://badges.crowdin.net/trwbc/localized.svg)](https://crowdin.com/project/trwbc)

-Payment gateway for Resurs Bank AB.

-**SoapClient is required** for all actions related to "after shop", debiting, refunding, annulments, and so on.
-Also, your site has to be fully reachable with SSL/HTTPS. **For full list of requirements, look below.**

-There is a publicly available release out supported by Resurs Bank (v2.2).
-There **may be breaking changes** if you plan to use **this** plugin, as it was an upgrade from the Resurs Bank supported release, since many of the settings and filters have been replaced.

-See below for information about requirements.
+Requirements and system prerequisites are listed below.

 = WARNING =